 I spend time understanding a client’s environment, business needs, and goals.
 Then, I help the client [team] round the corners on their rough ideas – ones that might not be implemented right away or fully baked.

-As a Chief Strategist, I like being that trusted advisor whom clients turn to and respect.
+As a Chief Strategist, I like being that trusted advisor – a sage, if you will – who clients turn to and respect.
 It’s rewarding when clients seek you out because they believe you’re going to help them solve problems for which they don’t immediately see obvious answers.

-That’s a unique aspect of Perficient Digital.
+That’s a unique aspect about Perficient.
 When clients leave our meetings, they walk away with insight, and they value the conversation because they leave knowing more than they did coming into it.
 That’s the greatest measure of success as a Chief Strategist.

 What do you hope to learn as a Chief Strategist?

-Our colleagues working within their respective disciplines [at Perficient] have learned everything from within their own field.
-So when you can bring thoughts from another discipline and make it relevant to you, you come upon those Eureka moments.
-And these moments of insight allow you to transform in ways that you wouldn’t have within the narrow scope of your own practice.
+Every discipline [at Perficient] has learned everything within its own field.
+So when you can bring thoughts from another discipline and make it relevant to you, it’s usually those Eureka moments where you can transform in ways that you wouldn’t within the narrow scope of just your own practice.

 Why does strategy matter for digital commerce businesses?

-MR: It’s no longer an option to ignore an eCommerce strategy.
+MR: It’s no longer an option for people not to have an eCommerce strategy.
 It’s an imperative just to do business.

 Consider the way digital commerce has evolved from a little niche thing in the late ‘90s and early 2000s to the Amazon behemoth it is today.
 Digital business is the way of the present and the way of the future.